How to add different signatures to emails sent to different recipients

 - You can also restrict access to some templates to selected users only.
 Learn more on how to change the sender's scope

-As you type an email, you can use the signature preview add-in to check which signature will be added by our service (Fig. 11.).
-Learn more
+As you type an email, you can use the CodeTwo Signatures Web Add-in for Outlook to check which signature will be added by our service (Fig. 11.).

 Sending emails to multiple recipients

 If you send a single message to 2 (or more) recipients, each recipient will get a signature that is intended for them.
 Learn more about the message splitting feature

 In client-side mode, each user is provided with as many signature templates as many you created (and make available for them).
 The default signature is inserted to every new message being created in Outlook or OWA.
 To change the signature to a different template (e.g. when sending an email to a member of the Sales Team), use the Use this signature button (Fig. 12.).
 Learn more